rroblf01/bunnyhopapi-docs/docs/how_to_start.md

 ## Creating Endpoints

-To create an endpoint, you need to define a class that inherits from `Endpoint` and define the corresponding methods to handle HTTP requests.
-Here is a basic example:
+To create an endpoint, you must define a class that inherits from `Endpoint` and define methods with the corresponding middleware to handle HTTP requests.
+Here's a basic example:

 ```python
 from bunnyhopapi.models import Endpoint